-Industrial development is primarily achieved due to electricity production, non-ferrous metal industry, and food processing.
-Achievements in the agricultural sector are primarily attributable to the efforts of peasant farms.
+Development in the industrial sector is mainly attributable to energy, non-ferrous metal and food industries.
+Achievements in the agricultural sector are primarily attributable to peasant farms.

-The Kyrgyz Republic ranks 115th out of 176 countries in the 2023 Index of Economic Freedom released by the Heritage Foundation in collaboration with the Wall Street Journal.
-The Kyrgyz Republic is ranked 25th among 39 countries in the Asia-Pacific region, and its overall score is above the regional and world averages.17
+The Kyrgyz Republic ranks 115th out of 184 countries in the 2024 Index of Economic Freedom released by the Heritage Foundation in collaboration with the Wall Street Journal.
+The Kyrgyz Republic is ranked 24th among 39 countries in the Asia-Pacific region, and its overall score is below the regional and world averages.17